svedova/shopping-cart/README.md

 Used `prettier` to ensure consistency in coding style.

+## Redux DevTools

+If you run the project in development mode, you will see that there is a warning on bottom right of the screen.
+Basically, it tells you how to toggle the redux monitoring tools.

 ## Unit Tests
 This project includes two example unit tests.
 These unit tests can be found
 under: